wedaly/caesium/README.md

 Caesium includes a command-line tool for measuring the error introduced by its quantile sketching algorithm.

-1. Create a text file containing one number per line (unsigned int u64).
+1. Create a text file containing one number per line (unsigned 64-bit integer).
 For example:
 ```
 seq 0 100 > data.txt
 ```